 Before you begin painting, make sure you tape your different shapes off with FrogTape.
 Really press the tape down with a credit card so the paint doesn’t bleed under the tape.

 Another way to prevent the paint from bleeding is to paint towards the FrogTape line – instead of painting along the tape line.
+Check out my other painter’s tape tips and tricks here!

 For my circular shapes, I used an angled brush to carefully paint along the curves.

-When you are done painting, remove the painter’s tape immediately, pulling at a 45 degree angle.
+When you are done painting, remove the painter’s tape immediately, pulling at a 45-degree angle.
 Do not wait for the paint to dry!

 Step 6.
 Arrange your pegboard wall & shelves.